Choosing the Right Hospice

 The third level of hospice care is in-patient hospice care.
 While it’s never a patient’s first choice to be in a hospital, away from the comfort of their home, there are times when symptoms become too much to manage even by continuous in-home care.
 In-patient hospice allows a patient to be observed by nurses and physicians around the clock, ready at a moment’s notice to treat advanced symptoms and offer expert insights and care.
 In-patient hospice facilities tend to be calmer and more “home-like” than regular hospital visits to replicate a familiar setting’s comfort.

-As we mentioned, hospice care is an interdisciplinary field and can take on many forms depending on the unique needs of the patient.
+Hospice care is an interdisciplinary field and can take on many forms and durations, depending on the unique needs of the patient.
 Broadly speaking, a caregiver (or the patient) works with a hospice team leader to develop a plan based on the services the hospice care provider offers.

 From there, a hospice team carries out the plan.
-Hospice care is not geared towards treating diseases themselves; rather, it’s about treating symptoms, raising the quality of life in a patient’s final months.
+While many people pass away shortly after hospice enrollment, some patients may live for even longer than six months.
+Hospice care is planned with this in mind.
+It’s about treating symptoms, raising the quality of life in a patient’s final months.
 This treatment of symptoms is known as palliative care.
-When palliative care is used interchangeably with hospice care, palliative care is merely one aspect of the overall hospice care landscape.

 Selecting the Right Hospice Care Team